30x/k8s-pods-ingress/README.md

             value: privateHosts
           - name: PATHS_ANNOTATION
             value: privatePaths
+          # Since we cannot have two containers listening on the same port, use a different port for the private router
+          - name: PORT
+            value: "81"
 ```

 Based on this deployment, we have an ingress that serves `publicHosts` and `publicPaths` combinations and an internal